JEGNUI/Oneself/README.md

 * You must completely remove the above from your computer or mobile phone within **24 hours** of downloading.

 * Anyone who views this project in any way or any script that uses the Script project directly or indirectly should read this statement carefully.
-And NobyDa reserves the right to change or supplement this disclaimer at any time. **Once you use and reproduce any related scripts or rules of the Script project, you are deemed to have accepted this disclaimer.**
+And JEGNUI reserves the right to change or supplement this disclaimer at any time. **Once you use and reproduce any related scripts or rules of the Script project, you are deemed to have accepted this disclaimer.**